+Informative materials regarding the early detection of potentially violent behaviors will be made available to teachers, administrators, parents and others in parental relation to students of the school district or board, students and others deemed appropriate to receive such information.

-- 1. Information may be made available to parents / guardians on how to identify potentially violent behavior. - 2.
-If a teacher or administrator feels help for a student is warranted, it will be discussed with the appropriate school personnel to determine the next step. - 3.
-Interpersonal violence prevention education package will be taught as appropriate. - 4.
-The Superintendent or designee will set specific times for the building principal(s) in conjunction with the Barker Central School District Professional Development Plan to organize activities of particular concern.
+If a teacher or administrator feels help for a student is warranted, it will be discussed with the appropriate school personnel to determine the next step.

+Interpersonal violence prevention education packages will be taught as appropriate.

+The Superintendent will set specific time for the building principal(s) in conjunction with the Barker Central School District Professional Development Plan to organize activities of particular concern.